schmaustech/nvidia-tools-image/README.md

 NA                      NA       37:00.6   mlx5_7                                                  0
 ~~~

 One of the things we can do with this container is query the devices and their settings with `mlxconfig`.
 We can also change those settings like when we need to change a port from ethernet mode to infiniband mode.
+The example below used `egrep` to basically filter only the items we really want to see which in this case were SRIOV related.

 ~~~bash
 mlxconfig -d 37:00.0 query | egrep 'Device type:|Name:|Description:|Configurations:|SRIOV_EN|LINK_TYPE|NUM_OF_VFS'